 What new technologies should BHL adopt and integrate, or plan for, in the next 5 years?

-What other institutions, domains, or user groups should bHL engage with in the next 5 years?
+What other institutions, domains, or user groups should BHL engage with in the next 5 years?

 What does education mean for BHL?
 What is the audience?
 Targeted?
 Broad?

-The four breakout sessions reconvened and presented their main findings under the four categories of maintain, expand, innovate, and avoid.
+The four breakout sessions reconvened and presented their main findings for what BHL should maintain, expand, innovate, and avoid in future development.

 In the appendix to this document are the notes, findings, and recommendations from the four breakout groups from the Conference.
 What follows is a synthesized summary, which were often expressed in differing terms and with differing frames of reference.
-You can always cross check the synthesis by comparing with the original notes.
+The synthesis can be cross checked by comparing with the original notes.

-The Life and Literature established beyond doubt that the BHL is a pilot project no longer.
+The Life and Literature conference established beyond doubt that the BHL is a pilot project no longer.
 It is part of the workflow for research and relied on by many.

-BHL is used by people in many fields and many ways:
+BHL is relied on by people in diverse fields and in various ways:

 Practicing taxonomists doing primary zoological, botanical, and, to a lesser extent, mycological research.